 - When changing the type of a metric with configured sources, don't remove the sources that support both the old and the new metric type.
 Fixes #4443. - The button in the settings panel to 'Reset all settings' didn't work.
 Fixes #4527. - Due to a small change to the loading spinner, Quality-time would no longer wait for the spinner to disappear before converting a report to PDF, causing the PDF to be empty for big reports.
 Fixes #4542. - Clicking the Quality-time logo should navigate to the home page, but this did not work if the user traveled to a point in time where the report did not exist yet.
-Fixes #4526.

-• Measurements of metrics with expired technical debt would not be merged in the database when unchanged, causing the number of measurements to grow much faster than normal, which in turn led to performance issues.
+Fixes #4526. - Measurements of metrics with expired technical debt would not be merged in the database when unchanged, causing the number of measurements to grow much faster than normal, which in turn led to performance issues.
 To clean up the database, the unmerged measurements in the database are merged by a migration script that runs when the internal server component starts up.
 Before updating and removing measurements, the affected measurements are copied to two separate backup collections in the database, called backup_updated_measurements and backup_deleted_measurements.
 The log of the internal server component shows, per metric and in total, how many measurements will have been updated and deleted.
-The migration script can safely be run multiple times.
-Depending on the number of measurements in the database, the migration script takes a few seconds to a few minutes to run.
+The migration script takes a few seconds to a few minutes to run.
 Fixes #4554 and closes #4556.